I-2-8-6.Benefit Termination in Medical Cessation Cases

 B. Automatic Termination of Benefits

-At the hearing level, when the following variables in the Central Processing Management System (CPMS) are met, benefits will automatically terminate:
+At the hearing level, when the following variables in the Case Processing and Management System (CPMS) are met, benefits will automatically terminate:

 Hearing type indicates benefit continuation is involved, and